runwayml/learn/docs/how-to/importing.md

 #### 7. (Optional) Add files to your model

-Some models may require files that may be too large to include in the Github repository, such model checkpoints.
+Some models may require files that are too large to include in the Github repository, such model checkpoints.
 Runway provides a space to upload large files to include with your model.

 To upload a model file, you need to specify a setup option in `runway_model.py` that has the [`runway.file`](https://sdk.runwayml.com/en/latest/data_types.html#runway.data_types.file) data type.
 For instance, if your model code supports loading checkpoints in a Python pickle format (`.pkl`), you can add a setup option to your model for accepting pickle files in the following way: